Bsakwa/AirBnB_clone/README.md

-# AirBnB clone - The console :computer:
+# AirBnB :house: clone - The console :computer:

 This Group Project is part of our portfolio project at ALX x Holberton.
 The first part of the project required us to create a command interpreter that will manage our AirBnB objects.